The Potty Journey

 MEET THE AUTHORS

-Judith Coucouvanis, MA, PMHCNS-BC, is a psychiatric nurse practitioner at the University of Michigan Department of Psychiatry, Division of Child and Adolescent Psychiatry.
+Judith Coucouvanis, MA, NP, PMHCNS-BC, is a psychiatric nurse practitioner and clinical specialist at the University of Michigan Department of Psychiatry, Division of Child and Adolescent Psychiatry.
 She received her bachelor's and master's degrees in Nursing at the University of Iowa.
-As a clinician, she specialized in the treatment of children with developmental disabilities, severe behavior challenges, and autism spectrum disorder and co-occurring conditions.
-She is a national speaker on topics related to behavior management, social skills training, psychopharmacology, educational strategies, and toilet training, offering practical information to both parents and professionals.
+As a clinician, she specialized in the treatment of children with autism spectrum disorders for 30 years.
+She consults to educational programs and speaks regularly on the topics of social skills training, behavior support, and toilet training, offering practical information to both parents and professionals.

 Author of Super Skills, Judith was the recipient of the International Society of Psychiatric Services Clinical Practice Award and her book, The Potty Journey, won Gold in the NAPPA Parenting Resources Competition.
 Her Rules and Tools for Parenting Children With Autism and Related Disorders: Changing Behavior One Step at a Time won the National Parenting Publications Award.
 She serves as an editorial board member of the Journal of Child and Adolescent Psychiatric Nursing.